javieranton-zz/warp_like_express/README.md

 GET /test_data
 GET /test_image
 ```
-Each endpoint is served by a rust-warp server that then calls your JS backend to execute your custom logic
+Each endpoint is served by a rust-warp server that then calls your JS backend to execute your custom JS logic

 # Usage